 - Babies presenting at birth with significant respiratory obstruction require urgent attention from someone experienced with difficult paediatric airways.

 - Feeding can be problematic due to the cleft palate and posterior tongue.
-Where nursing is not possible, formula or breast milk can be provided via a bottle with a nipple cut to a large hole to make delivery effortless.
+Where nursing is not possible, formula or breast milk can be provided via a specialist bottle and teats that are available for children with cleft palates e.g. squeeze bottles with different teats.
+Medical professionals should refer to neonatal feeding therapists or speech and language therapists for support.
 Positioning (in the prone position) is also vital.

 - The multidisciplinary team involved is often large (incorporating paediatricians, ENT and plastic surgeons, dentists, orthodontists, nurses, speech therapists, audiologists and social workers) but ensures the most comprehensive care plan.